-Impairment testing is performed annually for goodwill and intangible assets with indefinite lives.
+Impairment testing is performed every 6 months for goodwill and intangible assets with indefinite lives.

 Where it is not possible to estimate the recoverable amount of an individual asset, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.